anybox/anybox.pg.odoo/README.rst

 what's next? (todo list)
 ------------------------

-- disable connections on versionned databases (see datallowconn)
 - Use a dedicated database to store version information instead of the ``ir_config_parameter`` table
-- Fix obvious bugs
 - Python 3 compatibility
 - Implement diff (#fear)
-- Allow to drop all untagged databases
 - Improve the database naming scheme
 - Try to make the system transactional